Sunday, July 29, 2018

 c) The material bread offered by God refers us to the bread we ought to share with so many men and women who, on this same earth we live on and whose resources we waste so thoughtlessly, struggle desperately for a slice of bread.
 When we pray “give us this day our daily bread” do we at least think of those who have no bread and how we can help them?

 d) Physical hunger and material bread remind us also of the “hunger for God” and the eschatological banquet.
 These are truths that we often put out of our thoughts because we prefer to think that they are far and distant from us.
 And yet, if we keep them present, they would help us to see the relative value of so many events and problems that seem to us greater than ourselves, and to live a more serene life busying ourselves only with what is essential.
 When, during the Eucharistic celebration we say "…as we wait in joyful hope" are we really fervently waiting for the glorious return of the One who loves us and who even now takes care of us?

 6. Let us pray (Psalm 147)

-Praising God in a hymn with a Passover flavour to Him who provides food and every kind of subsistence to the “little ones” of his people and to every living creature.
+Praising God in a hymn with a Passover flavor to Him who provides food and every kind of subsistence to the “little ones” of His people and to every living creature:

 Praise the Lord!
 For it is good to sing praises to our God;